SciTools/iris/docs/src/developers_guide/contributing_documentation_full.rst

 This guide is for those comfortable with the development process, looking for the specifics of how to apply that knowledge to Iris.
-You may instead find it easier to use the :ref:`How to contribute to Iris documentation (the easy way)`.
+You may instead find it easier to use the :ref:`contributing.documentation_easy`.

 Any change to the Iris project whether it is a bugfix, new feature or documentation update must use the :ref:`development-workflow`.